DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-company.md

 ### Why is the calendar year revenue by location national total slightly different than the revenue by company total?

 Our site has two federal revenue datasets.
 The one on this page is organized by the company that paid the revenue.
-[This one]({{ site.baseurl }}/downloads/federal-revenue-by-location/) is organized by location.
+The [federal revenue by location dataset]({{ site.baseurl }}/downloads/federal-revenue-by-location/) is organized by location.
 However, the national revenue totals on these datasets are slightly different (by about 90 million dollars).
 This is because the the company revenues dataset excludes revenue from offshore right-of-ways because they don't map to an offshore planning area.

 ## Data dictionary